 The purpose of the [MY]CAUSE campaign is to showcase those in our church who have done just that by partnering with or creating their own organizations to fight for their cause.
 The causes listed on this page are not necessarily funded or sponsored by Grace Community Church.
 [MY]CAUSE is simply a way for those at GCC to spread the word about causes they are passionate about.

-The last Sunday of each month in 2013, we will spotlight a cause, if you would like a chance to be included in the [MY]CAUSE spotlight, fill out the application here.
+The last Sunday of each month, we will spotlight a cause, if you would like a chance to be included in the [MY]CAUSE spotlight, fill out the application here.

 A "second chance" ministry for those currently in jail or prison, those recently released, or for those affected by the incarceration of a loved one.